northswiss/styleguide/how_to_write_a_component.md

 # How to Write a Component

-There are three main kind of components your going to work with: Presentational, State and Containers.
+There are three main kind of components you're going to work with:
+Presentational, State and Containers.

 ## Presentational Components